Melatonin

 Making sure you have the right melatonin levels can help you fall asleep faster and sleep better.
 In turn, that can support improved daily performance and long-term health.
 If you’re curious to try melatonin supplements, Sleep Gummies and Sleep Mode are two great options.

 If you prefer soft gels, Sleep Mode might be for you.
 Its ingredients include plant-sourced, bioidentical melatonin.
 This mimics the body’s natural melatonin.
 It can help you fall asleep faster without the hangover effects you might get from synthetic melatonin.
 It also features L-ornithine.
-This is an amino acid that helps reduce stress and promote deeper, more restorative sleep.
+This is an amino acid that may help with stress and promote deeper, more restorative sleep.
 Sleep Mode also contains Brain Octane C8 MCT Oil to fuel your brain and support ketosis.
 Take a capsule 30 minutes before bedtime.

 By integrating melatonin into your nighttime routine, you’re not solely aiming for more shuteye.
 You’re striving for better quality sleep that enhances your energy, mood and well-being.
 We see melatonin as a key component of a holistic lifestyle that empowers you to thrive, not just survive.